-Policy 3.1093.110 The access points to Paseo Del Norte and Unser, shown in Exhibit 69, Road Network Map should be adopted.
+The access points to Paseo Del Norte and Unser, shown in Exhibit 10, Road Network Map should be adopted.

 MRCOG defines Unser and Paseo Del Norte as "limited access roadways" designed to carry high volumes of regional traffic.
 To maintain travel speeds, intersection spacing is restricted.
-However, a key component of the Roadway plan (See Exhibit 69) is the proposed access locations along Unser Blvd. and Paseo Del Norte within the Volcano Mesa area.
-While both roads are currently designated Limited Access Arterials, whose main function is to move traffic quickly and efficiently, these arterials must now provide access to and from the Volcano Heights center and the surrounding neighborhoods.
-While both roads are currently designated Limited Access Arterials, whose main function is to move traffic quickly and efficiently, these arterials must now provide access to and from adjacent neighborhoods as well as the Volcano Heights sub-area in order to support the level of employment, commercial, and residential uses envisioned for the Volcano Heights Major Activity Center.
-The proposed access points, both full and right-in/ right-out, provide essential connections into and within the Volcano Mesa area and form the basis of the area's internal network.
-In addition, the proposed access points facilitate access to transit and the proposed Transit Center located in the Volcano Heights center subarea.
-As well as easing traffic at key intersections such as Universe and Paseo Del Norte which are already starting to fail by providing alternate routes onto Unser and Paseo Del Norte.
-Proposed access points are shown on the Roadway plan, these access locations are generally located to provide optimal connections to, from, and within the Volcano Mesa area and the Volcano Cliffs SDP-sub-area.
+However, a key component of the Roadway plan (See Exhibit 10) is the proposed access locations along Unser Blvd. and Paseo Del Norte within the Volcano Mesa area.
+While both roads are currently designated Limited Access Arterials, whose main function is to move traffic quickly and efficiently, these arterials must now provide access to and from adjacent neighborhoods as well as the Volcano Heights sub area in order to support the level of employment, commercial, and residential uses envisioned for the Volcano Heights Major Activity Center.
+The proposed access points, both full and right-in/right-out, provide essential connections into and within the Volcano Mesa area and form the basis of the area's internal network.
+In addition, the proposed access points facilitate access to transit and the proposed Transit Center located in the Volcano Heights sub-area.
+Proposed access points are shown on the Roadway plan, these access locations are generally located to provide optimal connections to, from, and within the Volcano Mesa area and the Volcano Cliffs sub-area.
+[4]